GettingMarried/GMWiki/User-migration-data-structure.md

 // On error, a 4xx http response code will be returned (the exact error codes are to be confirmed) {
     "users": [
-        // (Note) Mulitiple users are allowed and they are not necessary participants (e.g., wedding planner) {
+        // (Note) Multiple users are allowed and they are not necessarily participants (e.g., wedding planner) {
             // (Note) Identity provider id - unique identifier in Auth0 "id": "auth0|g67sd876sd6dfg8sg6",